 This cheesecake sets light and fluffy, but if you like your cheesecakes firm, you can add gelatine to the filling mixture.

 Sprinkle 1 teaspoon powdered gelatine over 2 tablespoon boiling water in a heatproof bowl.
 Whisk until the gelatine has dissolved and set aside to cool.
-Once cooled, beat this into your matcha cheesecake filing before you fold in the whipped cream.
+Once cooled, beat this into your matcha cheesecake filling before you fold in the whipped cream.

 I love making this cheesecake with a hint of vanilla and a strong matcha taste.
 If you’re a fan of white chocolate, add a white chocolate ganache on top of your set cheesecake.